The role of plasticity in adaptation to climate change

 3. Are QTL underlying drought response traits and fitness similar in the current and future environments?
 Can we identify QTL for plasticity?

-The results from this project will be applicable in understanding the effect of assisted migration and improving crops for climate resiliency.
-To grow enough plants, this project requires growing and phenotyping ~3,500 plants over four time periods.
-The final growing season will be complete in May 2025!
+The results from this project will increase our knowledge of adaptive plasticity and the genetic loci underlying plasticity.
+They will also be applicable in understanding the effect of assisted migration and predicting population presistence to changing climates.
+To grow enough plants, this project required growing and phenotyping ~3,500 plants over four blocks.
+The final growing season was completed in May 2025!
+I am very thankful to the undergraduate researchers who made this project possible and am excited for results to come soon.

 Evolution 2022 Poster - pilot study results